kuzzleio/documentation-old/src/guide/kuzzle-depth/authentication.md

 * The Client Application sends an HTTP request to the OAuth2 Provider (use our [SDK](https://github.com/kuzzleio/kuzzle-sdk-login-oauth-popup) to add this functionality to your Client Application).

-* The user then authenticates with the OAuth2 Provider and give Kuzzle Backend permission to use their credentials.
+* The user then authenticates with the OAuth2 Provider and gives Kuzzle Backend permission to use their third-party credentials.

-* The OAuth2 Provider sends a HTTP redirect response to the Client Application which contains the OAuth2 Authorization Code:
+* The OAuth2 Provider sends an HTTP redirect response to the Client Application which contains the OAuth2 Authorization Code:
 ```
 HTTP/1.1 302 Found
 Location: http://<kuzzle>/_login/github?code=OAUTH2_CODE
 ```

 * The Client Application then calls the `login` action of the Auth Controller and includes the OAuth2 Authorization Code:
-  * If the request is made over HTTP the Authorization Code is sent as a parameter in the request URL: `curl http://<kuzzle>/_login/github?code=OAUTH2_CODE`
+  * If the request is made over HTTP the Authorization Code is sent as a query parameter in the request URL: `curl http://<kuzzle>/_login/github?code=OAUTH2_CODE`
   * If the request is made over Websocket the Authorization Code is sent as a parameter in the body of the message:
 ```javascript
 {